 Ultimately, it's largely the airline's choice whether to honor these fares.
 And that's never a sure thing.
 The best mistake fares we've seen in the last few years show it's unpredictable.

-Two of our favorite crazy flight deals from 2018 were mistake fares that the airlines chose to honor.
+Two of our favorite crazy flight deals from way back in 2018 were mistake fares that the airlines chose to honor.
 The $238 round-trip tickets from the U.S. to Croatia took the internet by storm, and we found it first.
 And amazingly, American Airlines decided to honor the fare that normally sells for $1,200 or more.
 We know plenty of Thrifty Traveler Premium members got in on this deal and scored an insane deal to go explore Croatian wonders like Dubrovnik, Split, and Plitvice Lakes.

 But it got even better.
 In one of the best mistake fares of all time, Hong Kong Airlines sold $560 round-trip tickets in business class from Los Angeles (LAX) and San Francisco (SFO) to Bangkok (BKK), Shanghai (PVG), and Ho Chi Minh (SGN).
 These tickets normally cost close to $6,000 or more.
 And yet the airline decided to honor the tickets.